ItsAlanK/explore-hyrule/README.md

 * Solution - _Temporary Solution: Moved fade animation css to media query so it does not effect mobile nav menu_

+* Bug - Parallax scrolling background moves slightly when testing on mobile device causing white bar at bottom of section sometimes.
+Does not appear on desktop when inspecting at smaller widths, only on physical mobile device.

 ## Deployment ##

 ## Credits ##